 Smart Country-Code Forms

-Quote request forms that auto-detect the visitor’s country and pre-select the correct international dialing code.
+Quote-request forms that auto-detect the visitor's country and pre-select the correct international dialing code.
 Confirmation emails include embedded location maps.

-Full SEO/AIO/GEO Stack
+Full SEO/AEO/AIO/GEO Stack

 3. Technology Stack